2 Tips for Getting Your Family Ready for Winter

 For More Information

-American Red Cross — Go here for more information about preparing for emergencies.
-The American Red Cross, a humanitarian organization led by volunteers, provides relief to victims of disasters and help people prevent, prepare for, and respond to emergencies.
+Red Cross — Go here for more information about preparing for emergencies.
+The Red Cross, a humanitarian organization led by volunteers, provides relief to victims of disasters and help people prevent, prepare for, and respond to emergencies.
+Download the free Red Cross first aid mobile app and all-inclusive emergency app – just in case!

 FEMA (Federal Emergency Management Agency): Winter Storms/Extreme Cold — Offers educational information on winter storms for kids.
 FEMA prepares the nation for hazards and manages federal response and recovery efforts following any national incident.